 Look at what you can do to make someone else’s life better and more meaningful within your own budget and time constraints.

-Maybe it is small acts of kindness like pulling in your neighbor’s garbage cans or buying someone coffee.
+Maybe it is small acts of kindness for a neighbor, like pulling in their garbage cans or buying someone coffee.

 Maybe it is donating your old clothes or volunteering at a non-profit in your area.

 Complaining can be considered the opposite of gratitude.

 Do you complain often?

 Just notice how often you complain and look to reduce when and how often it happens.